-\xhdr{Low-dimensional experiments} We first consider settings A and B with $p=3$ and $q=2$.
-The top section of Table~\ref{tab:res_setting_a} and Table~\ref{tab:res_setting_b} show our metrics for all methods.
-First, we note that effect estimates are far off when ignoring the compositional nature (2SLS) or the confounding (Only LC).\footnote{We note that recent non-linear IV methods such as \citet{hartford2017deep,bennett2019deep,zhang2020maximum} cannot overcome the issues of 2SLS in this setting.} Without sparsity in the second stage, \ilrilr{} and \ilrlc{} yield equivalent estimates in this low-dimensional linear setting---we only report \ilrlc{}. \ilrlc{} (and equivalent methods) succeed in cause-effect estimation under unobserved confounding: they recover the true causal parameters with high precision on average (low $\beta$-MSE) and thus achieve low OOS MSE.
-While DIR+LC performs reasonably well in setting A, setting B may surface a case of ``forbidden regression'' bias due to the misspecified first-stage.
-More detailed results and all remaining specifics of the simulation can be found in Appendix \ref{app:simulationdetail} and \ref{app:methodsresults}.
+We first consider settings A and B with $p=3$ and $q=2$.
+The top section of \cref{tab:res_all_settinga,tab:res_all_settingb} shows our metrics for all methods.
+First, effect estimates are far off when ignoring the compositional nature (2SLS) or the confounding (Only LC) as expected.
+Also, recent non-linear IV methods such as \cite{hartford2017deep,bennett2019deep,zhang2020maximum} could not overcome the issues of 2SLS in this setting.
+Without sparsity in the second stage, \ilrilr{} and \ilrlc{} yield equivalent estimates in this low-dimensional linear setting---we only report \ilrlc{}. \ilrlc{} (and equivalent methods) succeed in cause-effect estimation under unobserved confounding: they recover the true causal parameters with high precision on average (low $\beta$-MSE) and thus achieve low OOS MSE.
+While DIR+LC performs reasonably well in setting A, setting B surfaces that despite being a seemingly plausible approach with powerful regression techniques, DIR+LC suffers substantially under a misspecified first-stage.